 Sweet potatoes are well tolerated in most people.

-Sweet potatoes may have several health benefits, such as improved blood sugar regulation, improved vitamin A status and reduced risk of several types of cancer.
+This root vegetable may have several health benefits, such as improved blood sugar regulation and vitamin A levels.

-In conclusion, sweet potatoes are nutritious, cheap, taste great and are very easy to incorporate into the diet.
+Overall, sweet potatoes are nutritious, cheap, and easy to incorporate into your diet.